zillet/knowledge-base/getting-started/how-to-use-zeeves-with-zillet.md

 date: 2021-05-10
 ---

-# How to Connect Your Wallet with Zeeves
+# How to use Zeeves (Telegram account) with Zillet

 ### Steps required to connect to Zeeves Bot